-Did You Lose Money with Former JPMorgan Chase Bank, Na Broker Trevor Rahn?
+Did You Lose Money with Former JPMorgan Chase Bank Broker Trevor Rahn?

-According to public records, Rahn earned fees that were 10 times the typical amount.
+According to public records, Trevor Rahn earned fees that were 10 times the typical amount.

-According to FINA, Rahn executed 577 unauthorized trades over a two-year span and mismarked 4,714 trades as unsolicited.
+According to FINRA, Trevor Rahn executed 577 unauthorized trades over a two-year span and mismarked 4,714 trades as unsolicited.

-Rahn has been the subject of four customer complaints between 2016 and 2019, one of which was denied, according to his CRD report:
+Trevor Rahn has been the subject of five customer complaints between 2016 and 2021, one of which was denied, according to his CRD report:

 June 2019.
 “Customer alleges that the trading activity increased dramatically and resulted in losses and significant tax obligations.
 Activity dates January 2014-September 2015.
 Subsequent correspondence received on 06/12/2019.
 Customer alleges financial advisor engaged in a pattern of unauthorized trading and margin use in customer’s account in order to generate commissions, and resulting in losses to customer.
 Activity dates January 2014 – November 2015.”
 The customer sought $854,410 in damages and the case was settled for $549,184.